This post may contain affiliate links.

-- Organise meet ups with other travelling families, it’s easy to do, find them online.
+- Organise meet-ups with other travelling families, it’s easy to do if you want to do it, find them online.

 - Stay in accommodations with shared restaurants, bars etc, places where people chat.
 Hostels even, but we find hostels expensive.

-- Cruise ships are a great place to meet other families and be thrown together for weeks or months.
+- Cruise ships, any sort of boat, are a great place to meet other people and be thrown together for days or weeks.

 - Avoid countries with a language barrier if you want them to interact with locals.